crcn/connect-router/README.md

 //Since we're in beta, extend the signup route.
 If the user has been invited, then
-//go onto the ORIGINAL signup route, otherwise return an error. router.on('-method=POST signup/*', function(req, res, next) {
+//go onto the ORIGINAL signup route, otherwise return an error.

+//AFTER XXXX is out of beta, all we need to do is remove beta_user.js, and users
+//can signup without any constraints. router.on('-method=POST signup/*', function(req, res, next) {

 	if(!userInvited(req.data.signupToken)) {